MttArmstrong/CI-CD/_episodes/06-ci-for-python-package-unit-test.md

 > > * Documentation builds (i.e. [sphinx][sphinx] )
 > > * Security vulnerabilities (i.e. [bandit][bandit])
 > >
->{: .solution}
+> {: .solution}
 {: .challenge}

+> ## CI development
-When you are first starting out setting up CI, don't feel you need to add all the checks at the beginning of a project.
+> When you are first starting out setting up CI,
+> don't feel you need to add all the checks at the beginning of a project.
-First, pick the ones that are  "must haves" or easier to implement.
+> First, pick the ones that are  "must haves" or easier to implement.
-Then, iteratively improve your pipeline.
+> Then, iteratively improve your pipeline.
+{: .callout

 ## Setup Python environment in CI